tanyamiranda/dojo-blog/README.md

-# Dojo-blog
+# Dojo Blog
-This app is part of a course on Udemy course titled [Build Web Apps with Vue JS 3 & Firebase](https://www.udemy.com/course/build-web-apps-with-vuejs-firebase/).
+This app is part of a course on Udemy titled [Build Web Apps with Vue JS 3 & Firebase](https://www.udemy.com/course/build-web-apps-with-vuejs-firebase/).

 This is a basic blog app where the data is stored in a local json file (data/db.json).
-This app runs only in a local server environment.
+This app runs only in a local server environment and is for learning purposes only.

 ### 1 - Install all packages for development environment
 ```